 Five Easy Tips to Lose Weight

 Health Tip: Avoid diets that promise quick and effortless results.
-That’s because severe food restrictions tend to throw off your thermoregulatory system, your metabolism gets confused and you wind up with a rebound weight gain.
-In fact, studies have shown that more than 95 percent of people who follow these diets gain even more weight after they stop dieting.
+That’s because when you severely restrict your food intake, you tend to throw off your thermoregulatory system.
+Your metabolism gets confused and you wind up with a rebound weight gain.
+In fact, studies have shown that more than 95 percent of people who follow "quick fix" diets gain even more weight after they stop dieting.

 More of Dr. Sinatra's Easy Tips to Lose Weight